Gxorge/thomasr.me/_things/2020-07-21-speedtest-map.md

 ---
 layout: thing
-title: Speedtest.net CSV Mapper
+title: "Speedtest.net CSV Mapper"
 description: "Plot Speedtest.net App Speedtests on a Map"
 what: "a map"
 to: "to plot internet speedtests"
-image: profile.jpg
+image: "profile.jpg"
 ---

 Some of my friends&mdash;namely [Dan](https://dwilliams.uk/) and [Dav](https://davwheat.dev/)&mdash;are interested in mobile networking infrastructure and the testing of various cellular carriers.
 This webapp was built to allow speedtest from a CSV file exported from the [Speedtest.net app](https://www.speedtest.net/apps) to be viewed on a map.